alexanderthurn/beatthehodler/README.md

 After:
 Normal: No TP, but parallel: 26 requests - 652ms 3.1MB transferred  2.6 MB resources DOMContentLoaded 319ms Loaded 323ms
 Slow 4G: Finish: 21.57s DOMContentLoaded 3.335 s Load 3.335s

+## Development

+- Install python3
+- Open a terminal and run `python3 -m http.server 3333`
+- Open `http://localhost:3333` in your webbrowser.
+If it says it is insecure due to http, open it in another browser or in private mode

 ## TODO